New airline routes & holiday destinations for 2019/2020

-New airline routes 2018/2019: top holiday destinations direct from the UK
+New airline routes direct from the UK in 2019

-If you're after holiday inspo, here you'll find the latest information on brand new airline routes direct from airports across the UK - and there's plenty to choose from.
-While London airports are still seeing the lion's share, there are more routes departing from Manchester, Birmingham, and Scotland, ensuring no one is left out.
+Whether you're after holiday inspo or looking to make the most of the upcoming January sales, here you'll find the latest information on brand new airline routes direct from airports across the UK - and there's plenty to choose from.

 - British Airways